jamro/desk-hud/doc/system_desgn.md

 - `widget` - update of widget data.
 The message is specific to each eidget
 - `distance` - updates from distance sensor
 - `system` - updates from system monitor
+- `log` - stream of server side logs to show them in browser's dev tool console

 ### Outgoing messages